mufidu/mufidu.com/posts/be-humble.md

 ![humble](/img/hands-people-friends-communication-45842.jpg)

-We sometime meet people who need help but have bad attitudes; an ojek who asking for direction without greeting first, or beggars who beg rudely.
+Sometimes, we meet people who need help but have bad attitudes; an ojek who asking for direction without greeting first, or beggars who beg rudely.
 It indeed makes us feel uncomfortable afterwards so we then don't bother to help them.

 I used to be like that too, especially since I often read books about self improvement that emphasizing attitude, so I know generally what is good and polite, and what isn't.